L-Marcel/tailwind-factory/README.md

 In this case it is necessary to put a __`semicolon`__ at the end of the function call.
 Using the [snippets](#snippets) you will not suffer from this.
 It already puts the __`semicolon`__.

-If you don't like the idea very much (what do you mean you didn't come from Java, just kidding) you can use the old regex from the library, but you'll have problems if you call a __`parenthesis`__ inside the function if you do:
+If you don't like the idea very much (what do you mean you didn't come from Java, just kidding) you can use the old regex from the library, but you'll have problems if you call a __`parenthesis`__ inside the function if you do.
+Also, you will have problems with the __`colors highlight`__ set by the __`plugin`__ if you are using it.

+Still, I'll leave it here:
 ```js
 //Tailwind IntelliSense Olg Regex
 "tailwindCSS.experimental.classRegex": [